Financial-Times/dotcom-page-kit/architecture.md

 ### Avoiding feature creep

 Each package readme begins with a one or two sentence summary defining what it is.
 When unable to achieve this brief summary we chose to split the package into separate pieces.
-These descriptions are to be used when deciding whether or not new features should be added to a package which should help to avoid scope creep.
+These descriptions can be used when deciding whether or not new features should be added to a package.

 ### It's like a Lego kit